Prince Friso of Orange-Nassau

-Prince Friso of Orange-Nassau (Johan Friso Bernhard Christiaan David van Oranje-Nassau van Amsberg; 25 September 1968 – 12 August 2013) was the younger brother of King Willem-Alexander of the Netherlands.
-Prince Friso was a member of the Dutch Royal Family, but because of his marriage without an Act of Consent in 2004, he lost his membership of the Dutch Royal House and was no longer in the line of succession to the throne.
+Prince Friso of Orange-Nassau (Johan Friso Bernhard Christiaan David van Oranje-Nassau van Amsberg; 25 September 1968 – 12 August 2013) was the second son of Queen Beatrix of the Netherlands and Claus von Amsberg, and younger brother of King Willem-Alexander.
+Friso was a member of the Dutch Royal Family, but because of his marriage without an Act of Consent in 2004, he lost his membership of the Dutch Royal House and was no longer in the line of succession to the throne.

 On 17 February 2012, Prince Friso was buried under an avalanche in Lech, Austria, while skiing off piste.
 He was taken to a hospital in Innsbruck, where he was in a critical but stable condition.
 According to his doctor, Wolfgang Koller, even though he was trapped for a relatively short time and hopes had originally been higher, subsequent neurological tests showed that after fifty minutes of cardiopulmonary resuscitation in moderate hypothermia, he suffered massive brain damage due to oxygen shortage.
 His initial coma later progressed to a minimally conscious state, and it was unclear whether he would ever regain full consciousness.
-On 12 August 2013, one and a half years after the accident, Prince Friso died of complications.
+On 12 August 2013, one and a half years after the accident, Prince Friso died from complications.

 Early life and education

-Johan Friso Bernhard Christiaan David was born on 25 September 1968 at the Utrecht University Hospital (now the University Medical Center Utrecht) in Utrecht, Netherlands.
+Johan Friso Bernhard Christiaan David was born on 25 September 1968 at the Academic Hospital Utrecht (now the University Medical Center Utrecht) in Utrecht, Netherlands.
 He was the second son of Princess Beatrix and Prince Claus, and grandson of Queen Juliana of the Netherlands and Prince Bernhard.
 He had one older brother, current King Willem-Alexander of the Netherlands (b.
 1967), and one younger brother, Prince Constantijn (b.
 1969).